google/flutter-desktop-embedding/windows/README.md

 ## Caveats

-While GLFW is in use in the current iteration, this is not going to be the final state for Windows support.
+* While GLFW is in use in the current iteration, this is not going to be the final state for Windows support.
+* Text input does not work yet.
+* Plugins are not currently supported.